Capillary fluctuations and energy dynamics for flow in porous media: Introduction

-For multiphase flows in porous media, we identify three length scales of primary interest: (1) the interfacial length scale associated with the width of the interface (10-50nm); (2) the pore length scale associated with the representative length scale for the solid micro-structure (nm-mm); and (3) the Darcy length scale associated with macroscopic flow processes through porous media (cm - km).
+For multiphase flows in porous media, we identify three length scales of primary interest: (1) the interfacial length scale associated with the width of the interface (10-50nm); (2) the pore length scale associated with the solid micro-structure ($\sim$mm); and (3) the Darcy length scale associated with macroscopic flow (cm - km).
 For each length scale, particular processes of interest can be identified.
-At the interface length scale, film swelling effects can occur due to flow; coalescence events occur based on the merging of two fluid regions, which form loops or otherwise alter the topology of the fluid \cite{McClure_etal_2020}.
+At the interface length scale, film swelling effects can occur due to flow; coalescence events occur based on the merging of fluid regions, which form loops or otherwise alter the fluid topology \cite{McClure_etal_2020}.
 Fluid singularities result from the associated disruption to the interface mean curvature \cite{Pauslon_PRL_2008,Pak_etal_JPC_2018,Li_etal_nature_2018,Vahabi_etal_science_2018,Perumananth_etal_PRL_2019,Pauslon_PNAS_2012,Pauslon_NatureComm_2012,Dirk_2005,Ristenpart_2006,Wu_2004,Toro-Mendoza_2019,Orme_1997,Pauslon_PRL_2011,Pahlavan_2019}.
 Snap-off events are also common in typical flow processes \cite{Roof_1970}.
 At the pore length scale, Haines jumps occur when fluid spontaneously fills regions of the the pore structure as fluids migrate between capillary energy barriers \cite{Haines_1930}.
 These microscopic events are a primary source of non-equilibrium behavior, and are therefore a focus area when considering the physical meaning of near equilibrium approximations.
 The length scale of interest for flow processes is the Darcy scale, typically orders of magnitude larger than that of the pore scale.